thisisdhaas/sampleclean/amt_server/README.md

     > {"status":"wrong"}

-    means the format is incorrect, may be attributed to the wrong format of the content field or omissions of other important fields.
+    means the format is incorrect, it may be attributed to the wrong format of the content field or omissions of other important fields.

 * Send the results to the callback URL(**POST** method):

   When a HIT gets enough votes from the crowd, the EM/MV answer will be sent back to the call back url.

-  - The results that are sent back consist of a single field, 'data', which maps to a json string :
+  - The results that are sent back consist of a single field, 'data', which maps to a json dictionary :
     - **group_id** : a string specify the group that this HIT belongs to

 	- **identifier** : the identifier of the HIT

     - **answer** : a JSON array which contains the answer for this HIT